kavnish/kavnish.github.io/_posts/2021-05-12-Pytorch-Notes.md

 `torch.squeeze(x, dim=1) would remove the second dimension of the tensor x.`

+Expand: Expand Operation is used repeat a low dimension tensor to create more dimension.

+`<Tensor>.expand(2, 3) would expand the tensor x to have 2 more dimensions with 2 and 3 elements respectively. if you don't want to expand a particular dimension you can pass -1 to that dimension.`

 update: update elements with a certain value with other value

 `torch.update(x, dim=1, index=torch.tensor([[0, 0], [1, 0]]), value=1) would set the elements at index 0 of the second dimension and index 1 of the second dimension of the tensor x to 1.`